openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 clicking the “Show Rubric'' button.
 This opens a non-editable rubric to help identify the criteria staff should use for grading.

-fig: A submission with a non-editable rubric shown.

 =============
 Start Grading
 =============